 Hanh wrote many of the world’s best mindfulness books, including the absolute must-read Peace In Every Step.

-What made him so great is the way he translates profound and life-changing wisdom into words that are so simple a 5-year-old could understand them.
+One thing I always loved about him is the way he translates profound and life-changing wisdom into words that are so simple a 5-year-old could understand them.
+It’s something I try to replicate in my own lessons.

 If you follow our newsletter, you’ll notice that I often mention him.
 That’s because he is such an inspiration to me personally.

 I feel like Nhat Hanh could teach anybody in the world to meditate.
 He just has that ability to communicate important points in layman’s terms.
-In my opinion, he is the best Buddhist meditation teacher since Buddha.
+In my opinion, he is the best Buddhist meditation teacher since Buddha himself.

 Jon Kabat Zinn